proycon/LaMachine/CONTRIBUTING.md

 ## Testing

 If you are doing development on LaMachine, you will be working from a cloned LaMachine repository on a particular git branch.
+We recommend to fork it on github and then clone your fork.
 Make sure you navigate to the root of the git repository, and then simply invoke ``./bootstrap.sh`` to build a LaMachine build.
 LaMachine will simply reuse your git repository for the controller environment rather than download and create a new one, allowing you to test your additions.

 Once you are ready, issue a pull request on https://github.com/proycon/LaMachine/ to merge your changed into the ``develop`` branch.